 - iii.
 There should be no attachments, other than the budget summary and SF-424 documents, to the concept note submission. - iv.
 To be considered for PRM funding, organizations must submit a complete application package including: - a.
-3-page concept note (or 4-page concept note for consortia); - b.
-Budget summary clearly indicating costs disaggregated by year for the program period.
-The budget summary does not count against page limits. - c.
+4-page concept note (or 5-page concept note for consortia); - b.
+One-page budget summary clearly indicating costs disaggregated by year for the program period.
+The budget summary does not count against overall page limits. - c.
 Signed completed SF-424, SF-424 A, and SF-424 B. These documents do not count against the page limit.
 Note: Form SF-424B is now required only for those applicants who have not registered in SAM.gov or recertified their registration in SAM.gov since February 2, 2019, and completed the online representations and certifications.
-The SF-424 family forms are available for download on Grants.gov. - C. Consortia.
+The SF-424 family forms are available for download on grants.gov.

+C. Consortia:

 Organizations may apply to this call as individual organizations or consortia; however, for consortia, one organization must be designated as the lead applicant at both the concept note and full proposal stage.

-For purposes of consortia applying for PRM funding, PRM's considers consortium to be a group of no less than three organizations that comprise an agreement, combination, or group formed to undertake, or proposing to undertake, an assistance activity beyond the resources of any one member.
-PRM may request to review and approve substantive provisions of proposed subawards.
+For purposes of consortia applying for PRM funding, PRM's considers consortium to be a group of no less than three NGOs that comprise an agreement, combination, or group formed to undertake, or proposing to undertake, an assistance activity beyond the resources of any one member.
+PRM may request to review and approve of substantive provisions of proposed sub-awards.
 Applicants may form consortia in order to bring together organizations with varied expertise to propose a comprehensive program in one proposal.
+The consortium arrangement may allow for greater geographic coverage, inclusion of technical and sectoral strengths from multiple organizations, increased inclusion of local and national organizations, and/or the potential of much greater impact through collaboration.

 Submissions by organizations as part of a consortium do not count toward an organization's individual submission limit.
 If the applicant is applying as a consortium, a description of how the consortia will be organized and how lines of authority and decision-making will be managed across all team members and between the lead applicant and associate awardees should be included in the concept note.
+The prime applicant would be responsible for overall implementation of the proposed program activities, preparation/presentation of annual work plans, M&E planning, and required reporting to PRM.
+The prime applicant should designate a single individual to be the liaison with PRM, although PRM would reserve the right to communicate with sub-grantees.